Is radiofrequency / RF microneedling treatment painful?

 HIFU is sound, not radiofrequency, so I will not analyse it on this post but suffice to say that it is equally stupid.

-• Low intensities provide poor results
+• Low intensities are safe but provide poor results

 • High intensities are very painful and dangerous